f-fix/dwimsy/README.md

 ## 2. Development Strategy

-`dwimsy` employs a **Direct Native Extraction & Two-Stage Channel Rollout** strategy, superseding temporary wrapper scaffolding:
+`dwimsy` employs a **Direct Native Extraction, Fault-Tolerant Ingestion & Staged Submodule Ejection** strategy, superseding temporary wrapper scaffolding:

 *   **Phase 0 Consolidated into Phase 1**: Rather than maintaining temporary wrapper classes around monolithic legacy scripts, the PC-88 demodulation and synthesis pipeline was decomposed directly into clean native modules (`core.pulse`, `core.fsk`, `core.audio`) in pure Python standard library.
-*   **Milestone 1.5 for Full PC-88 Parity & Submodule Ejection**: Milestone 1 proves the core streaming vertical slice (audio capture ↔ FSK pulses ↔ container stream).
-To prevent scope bloat in Milestone 2 while fulfilling the submodule exit criterion with zero feature regressions, **Milestone 1.5** brings full parity for all container-level operations (`dwimsy.tape.t88`, `dwimsy.protocols.pc88`, `split`, `join`, `.t88` ↔ `.cmt`, and deep structural inspection) and permanently ejects the `pc88_tape_tools` submodule.
+*   **Milestone 1.5 for Full PC-88 Parity**: Milestone 1 proved the core streaming vertical slice (audio capture ↔ FSK pulses ↔ container stream).
+Milestone 1.5 brought native parity for container-level operations (`dwimsy.tape.t88`, `dwimsy.protocols.pc88`, `split`, `join`, `.t88` ↔ `.cmt`, and structural inspection).
-*   **Two-Stage Third-Channel Rollout ("Pass-Through First, Rendering Later")**:
+*   **Milestone 1.6 for State-Machine Hardening & Final Submodule Ejection**: Hardens the PC-88 reference implementation with true grammar-based state-machine parsing, full MON checksum validation, fault-tolerant "emit & tag" (`fsck` model) error recovery, WAV `data` chunk boundary clamping, T88 truncation detection, and unified CLI testing (`dwimsy test`), enabling the clean, permanent ejection of `deps/pc88_tape_tools`.
-    - *Phase 1 (Foundational Channel & Core Instrumentation)*: Enforces strict Unix stream separation (`stdout` reserved exclusively for raw binary stream data; `stderr` reserved for out-of-band telemetry and diagnostic reports).
-Core primitives (`PulseEvent`, `DecodedByte`, `FSKClassifier`) are natively instrumented with real-time signal and timing metrics (`envelope`, `peak_carrier`, `noise_floor`, `speed_factor`, per-bit `confidence`, `start_tick`).
+*   **Fault-Tolerant "Emit & Tag" Model (`fsck` Model)**: In the interests of archival integrity and field usability, corrupted or truncated streams do not crash with unhandled exceptions, nor are errors silently swallowed.
+The engine reports diagnostics to `stderr`/manifest with exact byte offsets, emits the salvaged payload with an explicit `[truncated]` / `[corrupt]` qualifier and `observed-truncated` epistemic tag, and falls back to raw binary (`.bin`/`.raw`) when high-level structure breaks down.
-    - *Phase 2 (Interactive Display Surfaces & IPC)*: Rich UI consumers (`cli.sidechannel` ANSI 2-line virtual LCD marquee, interactive TTY hotkeys, and `ui.remote` IPC daemon / WebSockets / phone dashboard) are implemented once there is a second platform (MSX) to generalize against.
+*   **Dual-Track Parsing (State Machine vs. Resync Fallback)**: The primary parse path is a strict, deterministic state machine.
+When an unrecognized sequence or corrupted checksum is encountered, the parser drops into a clearly signaled *Resynchronization Mode* that scans forward for known pilot carriers or sync preambles, isolating the intervening unparsed bytes as a `[corrupt_gap]` block.
-*   **Temporary, Named-Exit Dependencies**: The `git submodule`-vendored copies of `pc88_tape_tools`, `wav2cas`, etc. (see [Installation & Usage](#3-installation--usage)) are scaffolding, not a permanent architecture choice.
-Each submodule's removal is an explicit exit criterion of the milestone that absorbs its logic — `pc88_tape_tools` is ejected when Milestone 1.5 lands, `wav2cas` when Phase 2's MSX generalization lands.
-"Zero required dependencies" is a claim about the *finished* state of each milestone, not the bootstrap period before it.
+*   **Staged Submodule Ejections Across Phases 1 & 2**: Rather than waiting for a monolithic Phase 2 completion, submodules are ejected in fine-grained milestones: `pc88_tape_tools` (Milestone 1.6), `wav2cas` (Milestone 2.1), `fat8_d88_tool` & `bin2fds` (Milestone 2.3), and `nontama_to_bload` (Milestone 2.4).
 *   **Parallel Verification**: As legacy logic is migrated into clean `core.*` modules, we verify new implementations side-by-side against original standalone tools on identical synthetic waveforms and real captures to ensure bit-level parity and zero regressions.

 ### Test Fixtures & the Road to Redistributable Coverage